akrzemi1/papers/notes/contract_definitions.md

 #### *Run-time check*

-From any contract annotation in location *L* with predicate `P`, an implementation can, under unspecified conditions (but we try to specify it with "levels", "build modes" and other "toggles"), insert at location *L* a piece of code that is executed at run-time, possibly with side effects, of the form:
+From any contract annotation in location *L* with predicate `P`, an implementation can, under implementation-defined conditions (but we try to specify it with "levels", "build modes" and other "toggles"), insert at location *L* a piece of code that is executed at run-time, possibly with side effects, of the form:

 ```c++
 {